hobrien/Bee_space/README.md

   - open Command Prompt, then type "python Desktop\GitHub\Bee_space\Test\test_ParseSpec.py"

 - Install [ImageMagick](http://www.imagemagick.org/script/binary-releases.php) to create rotating GIF
-  - This requires admin access so you'll need to submit an IT request on UoB computers)
+  - This isn't working on the UoB managed PCs
   - Obnoxiously, the program needed has the same name as a system command, so an extra steps are necessary
   - Launch the command prompt and type:
   ```